 Setting them up for success

 I’ve also opened up access to the craft cupboard.
 This was a tough one for me.
 I hate crafts but somehow have an entire cupboard stuffed full of materials.
 It’s a serious case of storage jenga.
-If you remove the wrong thing, the whole lot will come out and in a glitter avalanche.
+If you remove the wrong thing, the whole lot will come out in a glitter avalanche.
 Both Chris and the kids have been banned from touching it for years.
-I’ve now relented and said the kids can go in their if they want to create some “art”.
+I’ve now relented and said the kids can go in there if they want to create some “art”.

 Is it working?

 Yes, without question.
 While their initial response to staying in for the day is still to have a bit of a moan, they are really enjoying themselves once they settle to an activity.
 I was an only child and so I spent a lot of time entertaining myself and, while they have each other, I still feel that I’m giving them a chance to develop some self sufficiency.
-I’d love to know if you give your children opportunities to be bored.

 Enjoyed this post?
 Why not pin it for later!